| Lppbuild

 create the proper directories with valid, usable scripts and control

+data.
 We'll use gnut, a command-line oriented Gnutella network

 program, as an example throughout this article.
 Gnut discovers other